Exporting to France

 Industries importing into France

-The top 10 industries importing into France are:
+The top 10 industries importing into France in ranked order are:

 - machines, engines and pumps